An Interview with Sir Thomas Wyatt, the Elder

 Wendy: So, what can tell us about your early life, Tom?

 Sir Tom: I was born in 1503, at Allington Castle, in Kent, the eldest son of Sir Henry Wyatt, as good a man as ever walked on this green earth.
 My father loyally supported the first Tudor King, Henry VII of good memory.
 My home, Allington Castle, was a gift of the King to my father.
-You would be remembering that my father was imprisoned and tortured by Richard III, that vile, murderous, child killing…
+You would remember that my father was imprisoned and tortured by Richard III, that vile, murderous, child killing…

 Wendy: Please, Tom!
 You know you and I disagree about King Richard.
 I think you best steer us back to safer subjects.